mjknj18/Hawaii-Climate-Analysis/README.md

 ### Climate API

-1. Define the Flask application environment and establish connection to the SQLite database.
+1. Define the Flask application environment and establish a connection to the SQLite database.
 2. Automap database, reflect the tables as classes, and create a session.
 3. Define a path for the API home screen.
 4. Define a function to display API functionality on the home screen.